LIT-Protocol/pkp-walletconnect/GUIDE.md

 ## Initializing a WalletConnect connector

 To create a WalletConnect connector that will interact with a dApp, you'll need a `uri` from a dApp.
-You can get a `uri` by visiting to this [example dApp](https://example.walletconnect.org/), tapping 'Connect to WalletConnect' button, and copying the QR code to your clipboard.
+You can get a `uri` by visiting this [example dApp](https://example.walletconnect.org/), tapping 'Connect to WalletConnect' button, and copying the QR code to your clipboard.

 ```jsx
 import WalletConnect from '@walletconnect/client';